spranesh/spranesh.github.io/interests/index.md

 #### Music

+Music, in almost any form, brings me joy.
+But I'm especially drawn to the spontaneous creativity of improvisational music, particularly jazz and Indian classical.
+I'm also actively learning [Carnatic music](https://en.wikipedia.org/wiki/Carnatic_music) on the guitar and mandolin, though I'm still very much a beginner.

-My musical journey took an unexpected turn in college, where I began formal Carnatic music training.
-Though my initial steps were on the violin, guided by Ms. Sowmya (a student of Kanyakumari), I found my true passion in fretted instruments.
+While I grew up listening to music, I did not formally learn until my college days.
+My initial steps were on the violin, guided by Ms. Sowmya (a student of Kanyakumari), I found my true passion in fretted instruments.
 Under the tutelage of Guru Shrinidhi Hemmige, I explored the intricacies of Carnatic guitar, fueled by the captivating sounds of Mandolin U Srinivas and Guitar R Prasanna, whose artistry continues to inspire me.

 I own several electric guitars and an electric 4-string mandolin.